A vulnerability

 services/billing/invoices.py · lines 42–71 · severity high

 Reasoning Invoice lookup checks ownership only on the DB path.
 Cache hits skip the check entirely — a warmed cache exposes any invoice by incrementing the id.
-Reproduction Request /invoices/{your-id} to warm the cache, then request /invoices/{neighbor-id}.
+Repro Request /invoices/{your-id} to warm the cache, then /invoices/{neighbor-id}.
 The second call returns without an ownership assertion.

-Critique log — “Considered: signed URL, tenant-scoped cache key, gateway-level ACL.
+Critique log — “Considered: signed URL, tenant-scoped cache key, gateway ACL.
 The cache key is plain (id) and the ACL lives below the cache.
 Exploit holds.”

 SSRF via unrestricted URL fetch — not exploitable